From manipulative plays on 'age-old' to later regret

 Sound study is called for

-First, it helps to know that core kriya yoga is the simple way of breathing (pranayama method) called ujjayi.
-It is publicly known and described in several books and online.
+A central fixture of kriya yoga is the free, simple way of breathing (pranayama method) called ujjayi is publicly known and described in several books and online.
 It is one of the pranayama ways of hatha yoga.
-Babaji's claim of reviving a yoga system that is built up around it - such a common way of breathing and which has been known since the 1500th century, could seem a bit off the mark.
+The core Babaji's kriya yoga system is ujjayi, such a way of breathing.
+Ujjayi is not a mystery.

 Kriya Yoga spelled out

-Kriya yoga is at bottom a way of breathing, pranayama.
 Core kriya is the common, very easy and public pranayama method called ujjayi.
-A variant is described in the Hatha Yoga Pradipika (2:51-54) from the 1400s.
-There are several other variants around.
+A variant is described in the Hatha Yoga Pradipika (2:51-54) from the 15th century.
+There are several more variants around.
 Niranjanananda describes many in his book Prana and Pranayama.
 (2009).
-James Hewitt describes a good form of ujjayi in two of his yoga books (1991, 1992).
-The basic way of breathing is described in detail here: [Link]
+James Hewitt describes a good form of ujjayi in a yoga book (1991).
+The basic way of breathing is described.

 Some kriya yoga lines

-As a young swami-monk, the monk Yogananda (1893–1952) was sent to the West in 1920 to spread "Babaji's kriya".
-However, while living in the USA, he removed what were considered essential parts of the kriya he had been taught by his guru in the Babaji-Lahiri line.
+As a young swami-monk, the monk Yogananda (1893–1952) was sent to the West in 1920 to spread "Babaji's kriya" he had been taught by some persons, including his father.
+However, in the USA he ditched many parts of the kriya he had been taught in India.
 He also added some features that were not part of original kriya.
-The kriya he had devised, worked twelve times faster or better than "the original" kriya, he also claimed.
-Without evidence.
+The kriya he came up with, worked twelve times faster or better than "the original" kriya, he also claimed.
+[Evidence is here]

-However, an investigation into the effects of kriya yoga on seven Indian yogis by the researchers Das and Gastaut (1957) is interesting.
-It seems unlikely that the Indian yogis that were investigated used Yogananda's changed kriya for Westerners, for in India, the yogis in his line had misgivings about the changes he had made, writes Yogananda's biographer Sailendra Dasgupta [Psy 101].
-[More]
+A study of kriya yoga effects on seven Indian yogis was conducted by the researchers Das and Gastaut in 1957.
+The Indian yogis that were investigated hardly used Yogananda's changed kriya for Westerners, for in India, yogis in his line had misgivings about the changes he had made, writes Yogananda's biographer Sailendra Dasgupta (2006, 101).
+[Kriya yoga research]

-Lahiri Mahasaya learnt a system of kriya yoga from his guru.
-There is a scene in Yogananda's Autobiography where a master called Babaji was said to transfer a long lost science of breath to his fresh disciple Lahiri Mahasaya in 1861.
-Watch out for some hoofs of demagogy right here:
+Lahiri Mahasaya learnt a system of kriya yoga from someone called Babaji.
+There is a scene in Yogananda's Autobiography where Babaji was said to transfer a long lost science of breath to his fresh disciple Lahiri Mahasaya in 1861:

 Kriya is an ancient science.
 Lahiri Mahasaya received it from his guru, Babaji, who rediscovered and clarified the technique after it had been lost in the Dark Ages.